mo-zekry/excel_for_data_analysis/Lesson1.md

 # 📊 Lesson 1: Getting Started with Excel

-**(⏳ Estimated Duration: 1 hour)**

----

 ## 🎯 Learning Objectives:

 * Become familiar with the core components of the Excel user interface.
 * Understand how to create, open, save, and manage Excel workbook files.
 * Learn fundamental techniques for formatting data within cells for clarity and presentation.
 * Master basic data entry, editing, and copying methods.

 ---